tmedwards/sugarcube-2/docs/guides/guide-tips.md

 <!-- *********************************************************************** -->

-### Non-generic object types (a.k.a. classes) {#guide-tips-non-generic-object-types}
+### Non-generic object types (classes) {#guide-tips-non-generic-object-types}

-As a basic working definition, non-generic object types—a.k.a. classes—are instantiable objects whose own prototype is not `Object`—e.g., `Array` is a native non-generic object type.
+As a basic working definition, non-generic object types—i.e., classes—are instantiable objects whose own prototype is not `Object`—e.g., `Array` is a native non-generic object type.

 Many of the commonly used native non-generic object types are already fully compatible with and supported for use within story variables—e.g., `Array`, `Date`, `Map`, and `Set`.
 All other non-generic object types, on the other hand, must be made compatible to be successfully stored within story variables.